larssonhthomas-afk/writebase-docs/docs/009-writebase-roadmap.md

 - [ ] LICENSE: Not the real logo.
 - [ ] SHORTCUTS: Review keyboard shortcuts.
+- [ ] APP: When you load a Workspace, the document list does not load.
+- [ ] APP: Title is not visible in Workspace when I need to select.

 - [x] METADATA: Show only content in AI fields.
 - [x] PUBLISH-WIKI: Remove older page - status?